brain-bbqs/pose-estimation-task-force/README.md

 ### Phase 1a (December 2026)

-- Collect a centralized collection of videos with top-down or bottom-up fixed camera field of views of caged rodents.
-- Transcode all videos in the collection to a common physical or coordinate space.
-- Work with the scientific community to define rigorous, well-documented, and anatomically justified standard skeleton definitions (at both coarse- and fine- levels of detail).
-- Release beta version of the web-based crowd-sourced labeler for training frames, which reads from the transcoded videos on EMBER and writes all annotations back to designated datasets on EMBER.
+i.
+Collect a centralized collection of videos with top-down or bottom-up fixed camera field of views of caged rodents. ii.
+Transcode all videos in the collection to a common physical or coordinate space. iii.
+Work with the scientific community to define rigorous, well-documented, and anatomically justified standard skeleton definitions (at both coarse- and fine- levels of detail). iv.
+Release beta version of the web-based crowd-sourced labeler for training frames, which reads from the transcoded videos on EMBER and writes all annotations back to designated datasets on EMBER.
 This labeler is restricted only to the standardized skeletons approved by the consortium.
   - Set up video tagging layer for admins.
+  - Prototype annotation features for:
+    - Event / behavior segmentation: 'subject is lost while navigating', 'happy facial expression', 'fidget'.
+      - Can have two approaches: direct write-in and binary plurality consensus.
+    - Spatial: centroid, bounding box, segmentation mask, 2D pose, 3D pose.
+      - Centroids and segmentation masks will be the only items annotated directly; bounding boxes and assembled skeletons will merely be curated.
+    - Proofreading / Curation: prediction X is wrong at frame Y in video Z (agnostic to annotation modality).
+      - Will be done through matrix grid with hotkey tagging.
+      - Will primarily source from inference outputs to fold in as 'confirmed' labels [with provenance maintained to distinguish from true directly annotated features].
-  - In order to ensure consistent labeling practices, establish certification protocols for users per node as defined for the standardized skeleton.
+  - In order to ensure consistent labeling practices, establish certification protocols for users per node type.
   - Enforce regular consistency checks over time for certified labelers to prevent stylistic drift.
   - Set up EMBER-HEARTH backend compute for model training per video, dataset, and model type (DLC/SLEAP/LP/etc.).
   - Automatically generate version-controlled inferences for each video for each trained model.
   - Create a dashboard for benchmarking and comparing model performance based on inference output.
-  - Recruit an army of data annotators to reach the milestone of Phase 1b.

 ### Phase 1b (March 2027)

-- MILESTONE: Reach 1,000,000 labeled frames available on EMBER.
+- MILESTONE: Reach 1,000,000 labeled frames for single-subject, single-camera data available on EMBER.
 - Assess the capabilities of one-shot transformers with this scale of training data.
 - First official release of web-based platform.